yo-bj/LIS707dataviz/README.md

     - Week 11: Dashboards: What They Are and How They Are Used
     - Week 12: Combining Open Data and Other Data Sources in Data Visualizations
     - Week 13: Where Do We Go From Here
+  -syllabi folder
+    - Contains the PDFs of present and past versions of the syllabus, including reading lists

 # Caveats